Nematic spectral signatures of the Hund's metal

-where $f(\omega)$ is the Fermi-function.
-The anisotropy of the $xz/yz$ spectral function $A_{\mu} (\Omega)$ in the nematic phase can be analyzed by defining $\phi(\Omega)= A_{xz} (\Omega)-A_{yz} (\Omega)$. $\phi(\Omega)$ plays the role of a frequency-dependent nematic order parameter and recovers the static order parameter in the large $\Omega$ limit.
-In Fig.\ref{fig:NemOP} we show $A_{xz,yz} (\Omega)$ and $\phi(\Omega)$ for the low- and high-$J_H/U$ regimes.
-In the ordinary correlated metal the anisotropy of the $A_{xz/yz}$ spectral functions, panel (a), and, as a consequence, the nematic order parameter $\phi$, panel (b), grow monotonically at an essentially constant rate as we increase the integration window $\Omega$ until it reaches values of order $U$.
-On the other hand, in the Hund's metal the orbital spectral function $A_{xz/yz}$, panel (c) rapidly deviate from each other for small values of $\Omega$, but they even get closer at higher energy due to the orbital frequency modulation visible in Fig.~\ref{fig:Spectra}.
-As a consequence, the energy dependence of $\phi$, shown in panel (d), is characterized by a fast growth at low energy, while at frequency $\Omega > U-3J_H$ the nematic order decreases as a function of $\Omega$ and saturate around $\Omega \sim U$ to a value approximately $\sim 0.75$ of the maximum.
+and analyze the dynamics of the nematic spectra parameter $\phi(\Omega)= A_{xz} (\Omega)-A_{yz} (\Omega)$.
+In Fig.~\ref{fig:spectra_nematic}(e,f) and (g,h) we show respectively $A_{xz/yz} (\Omega)$ and $\phi(\Omega)$ for the low- and high-$J_H/U$ regimes.
+In the ordinary correlated metal the anisotropy of the $A_{xz/yz}$ spectral functions, panel (e), and, as a consequence, the nematic parameter $\phi$, panel (f), grow monotonically at an essentially constant rate as we increase the integration window $\Omega$ until it reaches values of order $U$.
+On the other hand, in the Hund's metal the orbital spectral function $A_{xz/yz}$, panel (g), rapidly deviate from each other for small values of $\Omega$, but they even get closer at higher energy due to the orbital frequency modulation visible in panel (d).
+As a consequence, the energy dependence of $\phi$, shown in panel (h), is characterized by a fast growth at low energy, while at frequency $\Omega > U-3J_H$ the nematic order decreases as a function of $\Omega$ and saturates at higher frequencies to a value approximately $\sim 0.75$ of the maximum.